Draya Michele Sizzles In Open Cup Bra For Valentine’s Day-Themed Instagram Post

 “Oh ok just break the internet then,” wrote a supporter.

 In addition, the bombshell shared another lingerie pic on January 23 to commemorate her 35th birthday.
-Draya rocked a light pink bra and matching thong, the latter which had a gold circular accent on the back.
+Draya rocked a light pink bra and matching thong, the latter of which had a gold circular accent on the back.
 She posed with her booty on full display and held a bundle of pink and white balloons with her hands.
-She glanced over her left with a soft smile on her face, and her long hair fell down her back.
+She glanced over her left with a soft smile on her face, her long hair falling down her back.